MicrosoftDocs/Advertising/advertising/msa-help/hlp_BA_CONC_PerformanceTargets.md

 ms.author: jonmeyers
 ms.date: 6/18/2026
 description: Performance Targets can give you valuable insight into campaign performance trends and alerts you to items that may need extra or even critical attention.
+ROBOTS: NOINDEX, NOFOLLOW
 ---

 # Understanding and setting performance targets

 Performance Targets can give you valuable insight into campaign performance trends and alerts you to items that may need extra or even critical attention.
-Once you create and set your performance targets, Microsoft Advertising can help you visualize whether you’re on track to meet them.
-If it looks like you won’t reach the targets you set, you can consider adjusting your campaign’s settings to improve performance.
+Once you create and set your performance targets, Microsoft Advertising can help you visualize whether youâ€™re on track to meet them.
+If it looks like you wonâ€™t reach the targets you set, you can consider adjusting your campaignâ€™s settings to improve performance.

 A performance target has three sections:

-**Target details:** Determine whether you’re on track to meet your goals by comparing your targets to performance data.
+**Target details:** Determine whether youâ€™re on track to meet your goals by comparing your targets to performance data.

 **Target history:** Review a collection of past performance targets.